 Hong Kong currently has one of the lowest birth rates in the world with a fertility rate of 0.9 in 2009 meaning the average woman here will have less than one child in her lifetime.
 The minimum replacement fertility rate is 2.1 children for each couple, meaning Hong Kong is facing tricky socioeconomic issues.

 Japan is facing similar problems and the ultimate solution is probably to open the immigration gates to those who can fill the demographic gaps but that’s never an easy pill for any country to swallow.
-Hong Kong already has a massive transient population of Filipino domestic helpers so perhaps the simplest thing would be to give some of them the right to remain?
+Hong Kong already has a massive transient population of Filipino domestic helpers so perhaps the simplest thing would be to give some of them the right to remain.

-Ask anyone what the most iconic symbol of Hong Kong is and they’ll probably reply the hanging street signs.
+Ask anyone what the most iconic symbol of Hong Kong is and they’ll probably reply with the hanging street signs.
 While newer signs are mostly neon the older ones come painted in a single or two-tone colour on square boards like above.

 While looking for a new apartment I took a stroll in another distinctly local district near North Point from Chun Yeung Street to Marble Road (I found a place not far from here but will save that for another post).
 When the Communist Party took control of China in 1949, many Shanghai businesses moved directly to North Point which became known as “Little Shanghai”.